-Year 9 Design and Technology:
+Year 9 Design and Technology

 The main focus of year 9 Design and Technology is to ensure that the skills learnt in years 7 and 8 are built upon in readiness for KS4.
-It will give students the skills, knowledge and confidence to design and prototype products, essentially providing them with a 'design toolkit' they can draw on if they choose to progress to the KS4 course on offer in engineering design.
+It will give students the skills, knowledge and confidence to design and prototype products, essentially providing them with a 'design toolkit' they can draw on if they choose to progress to the KS4 course on offer in Design and Technology.

-The end of our year of study concludes KS3 with our students involved in a nationwide competition, 'Design Ventura', run by The Design Museum in London.
-This gives students their first real insight into the world of collaborative design whereby students identify a potential market and user needs/wants and go on to design and make a prototype before pitching their idea in a Dragon's Den style setting to try and win first prize, having a product mass produced and sold at The Design Museum shop in Kensington.
-As part of the project, students will visit The Design Museum and take part in their workshops.
+The end of our year of study concludes KS3 with our students involved in a design based challenge to showcase their learnt designing skills.
+This gives students their first real insight into the world of collaborative design whereby students identify a potential market and user needs/wants and go on to design and make a prototype before pitching their idea in a Dragon's Den style setting to show justification of ideas and design development.

-The early part of Year 9 develops student skills in a range of areas including electronics and 3D computer design where students take part in developing briefs for projects.
+The early part of Year 9 develops student skills in a range of areas including electronics, mechanisms and design communication, which includes CAD CAM experiences.
+Students take part in developing briefs for projects.
 Here there is a solid focus on key issues for designers such as environmental sustainability and understanding user requirements.
 Students also further investigate new and evolving material areas and are encouraged to experiment and explore with ideas in order to encourage the creative design process.
-This year of exploration in design concepts with application and development of knowledge and skills prepares students for the exciting course in engineering design that learners will embark on into Year 10.
+This year of exploration in design concepts with application and development of knowledge and skills prepares students for the exciting course in Design and Technology that learners will embark on into Year 10.

-Course content Years 10 &11, Engineering Design:
+Course content Years 10 & 11, Design and Technology GCSE